 “Free Night Awards at some locations require higher points redemption amounts either because the hotel does not have standard rooms or the standard rooms it offers have mandatory full board requirements.”

-Or, it might be an indication of how Marriott plans to deal with non-standard properties in the future.
+Or, it might indicate how Marriott plans to deal with non-standard properties in the future.
 Or, something is just haywire right now and will be fixed later.
-Either way, I’m more excited about the big refund than I am about the marginal increase in price.
+Either way, I’m more excited about the big refund than I am about the marginal price increase.